-It took only mere moments for me to become intellectually and emotionally captured by the guiding principles of WPS.
-These principles, our five pillars, will provide the opportunity for students to effectively engage in the rapidly changing world in which we live.
-Academic excellence, international and intercultural involvement, experiential learning opportunities, entrepreneurial thinking and STEEM (science, technology, entrepreneurship, engineering, and math), and service and leadership, create a relevant and healthy recipe for successful preparation for college and life.
+The guiding principles of WaPrep, our five pillars, allow students to engage in our rapidly changing world effectively.
+Academic excellence achieved with the internationally renowned International Baccalaureate Diploma Program for juniors and seniors, international and intercultural involvement, experiential learning opportunities, service learning and leadership, and STEEM (science, technology, entrepreneurship engineering, and math) creates a relevant and healthy recipe for successful college preparation.

-Washington State has been my home for the last thirty years.
-I have had the pleasure of serving in two highly respected independent schools: Charles Wright Academy for nine years and the last twenty years at Seattle Academy of Arts and Sciences.
-I have functioned as teacher, coach, outdoor and international trip leader, dean of students, head of upper school, and dean of faculty for STEM program areas.
+Washington State has been my home for the last thirty-two years.
+Before jumping on board with WaPrep, I enjoyed serving in two highly respected independent schools.
+For nine years, Charles Wright Academy and, more recently, twenty years at Seattle Academy of Arts and Sciences.
+I have served as teacher, coach, outdoor and international trip leader, dean of students, head of upper school, and dean of faculty for STEM program areas.
 In each of these roles, I was responsible for providing opportunities for each student to grow academically and personally.

-I personally invite you to become a part of Washington Preparatory School.
+I invite you to become a part of the Washington Preparatory School experience.
 It is a school that will inspire students to be prepared for future careers and to embrace life to its fullest to which creativity, perseverance, and critical thinking are the keys to success.

 Mindy J Watson